Troubleshooting Node.js Deploys

 file, run yarn install

-and check the changes into git.
+, and then check the changes into Git.

 The app’s node_modules